Eptagone/SauceNAObot/README.md

 - Personal search history using inline.
 Forward the multimedia you've searched along with the sauce to your groups or channels.

 - Anti-Cheats.
 If your group has "guess the character" bots or similar bots, you can use SauceNAO's AntiCheats feature.
-This will prevent [@SauceNAObot](https://t.me/SauceNAObot) from performing reverse media searches sent by specific bots you specified.
+This will prevent [@SauceNAObot](https://t.me/SauceNAObot) from performing reverse media searches sent by those bots.

 ## Command List